Mantel Mount | December 23, 2024

 Dimensions To Know for Your Space

-Are you looking for more tips that suggest how to design a room around a television, or at the very least, how far away from the tv the furniture should be?
-Read our blog on that, which includes details about the furniture-to-tv ratio, and see the image below.
+Are you looking for more tips that suggest how to design a room around a television, or at the very least, how far away from the TV the furniture should be?
+Read our blog on that, which includes details about the furniture-to-TV ratio, and see the image below.

 An infographic showcasing a digital tv mounted across from a couch with a plant and end table with the proper ratio for the tv size and where the furniture should be placed.